Atmaware/monorepo/packages/db/README.md

 `app_user` - a user that the app uses to login to database.

-:exclamation: Do not issue any extra grants to `app_user` other than that are needed to assume a certain internal role, i.e. `GRANT omnivore_user TO app_user`
+:exclamation: Do not issue any extra grants to `app_user` other than that are needed to assume a certain internal role, i.e. `GRANT ruminer_user TO app_user`

 ## Installing and Using locally